RidleyB/sen/content/_poi/blacktide.md

 **Notes:**
 * Siren knows every smuggler crew by name and reputation; she won't gossip to outsiders, however.
-* Her inn is where the mutinous members of the smuggler crew often drink—eavesdropping or tailing attempts begin here.
-* The Captain (who Kael’ith knows) of the Cold Bitch avoids The Scuttle’s Lantern specifically because his crew members start trouble here.
 * A brawl can break out at any moment if the party pushes the wrong sailor or mentions the prison too loudly.

 ## Shops